Back to Song Library

 Start by locking in the phrase shape before pushing tempo or larger note changes.
 It is a strong choice for breath support, smooth phrase endings, and softer tone control because the melody asks for calm connection rather than forceful articulation.
 That makes it especially useful for reflective practice on ocarina, recorder, or tin whistle.
 Use the cleaner melody-only layout to stay focused on timing, fingering, and tone.

 Yes.
-Players often search for this melody under Always, No Matter How Many Times, Itsumo Nando Demo, Spirited Away Ending Theme, and Spirited Away Theme Song, but this page keeps the same tune under the title Always With Me while preserving the same letter-note, numbered-note, and fingering support layout.
+Players often search for this melody under Always, No Matter How Many Times, Itsumo Nando Demo, Spirited Away Ending Theme, Spirited Away Theme Song, and 和你在一起, but this page keeps the same tune under the title Always With Me while preserving the same letter-note, numbered-note, and fingering support layout.

 Is this the Spirited Away ending theme?